 While sweating in hot environments can increase sweat rates and fluid loss, fluid consumption must also be maintained when exercising in colder environments.

 For during exercise hydration, you may want to carry your own liquids with you using a handheld water bottle or a fluid belt or backpack.
+Hydration should be part of your nutrition plan when fueling for a marathon.

 These are also great for races because you can just stop at 1-2 of the water stops to refill your bottle versus having to stop more often for water or sports drinks.